Finding Your Way in Shikoku

 When considering pace and making an itinerary, it is important to keep in mind that temple opening hours are from 7am to 5pm.
 This means that however you plan your days, you should aim to arrive at the last temple by 5pm.

-It is normal to take rest days during the pilgrimage.
-I met a super fit pilgrim who would walk about 45-60km per day – basically a jog! – for a few days at a time.
-Afterward, he would stop walking altogether for a few days to handwrite copies of the Heart Sutra.
+It is normal for pilgrims to take rest days.
+I met a very fit pilgrim who would walk about 45-60km per day (basically a jog!) for a few days at a time.
+Afterward, he would stop walking altogether for 2-3 days to copy the Heart Sutra by hand with a calligraphy pen.
 He repeated this process throughout his entire pilgrimage.
+There were a few times where I had surpassed him by dozens of kilometers, only to magically bump into him on the trail again in 2 days.

 Choosing Your Routes

-Different guidebooks and maps of the pilgrimage may have slightly differing routes, though they are 99% the same.
-They all present many alternative routes connecting the 88 main temples, and sometimes other temples as well.
-Some of the alternative routes will take you through busier parts of town, where you can stock up on food and supplies.
-Other routes are labeled historical or scenic, where pilgrims can take a detour to learn about the history of the pilgrimage or enjoy views of the ocean or mountains.
+Some of the alternative routes will take you through busier parts of town, where you can stock up on food and supplies, other routes like the Roads of Shikoku allow you to take a detour to learn about the history of the pilgrimage or enjoy views of the ocean or mountains.
+In choosing your routes, you may consider the following factors:

-Throughout the pilgrimage route, you’ll occasionally find stone or wooden pillars carved with the words “shikoku no michi (四国の道)”.
-You will also see hundreds of hand-written / hand-carved signs and stickers, usually found in residential areas or along mountain trails.
+Throughout the pilgrimage route, you’ll occasionally find stone or wooden pillars carved with road/path names or directions.
+You will also see hundreds of hand-written / hand-carved signs and stickers, usually found in residential areas or stuck to trees and branches along mountain trails.

 Road signs to the temples are provided for driving pilgrims and general tourists.
 They usually begin showing up a few kilometers out from the temples.
 Road signs for cities and attractions are a great way to make sure you’re heading in the right direction, especially as you approach prefecture borders.
 Since they are easy to spot and come with English translations, they can be quite useful to foreign pilgrims.